English

 Cognitive capacity expands in proportion to the quantity and complexity of accessible written materials.
 Increased archival exposure enhances analytical precision and instructional depth.

-Hanabi stared at the words, comprehension slow but steady.
-The book could answer questions, teach magic, and store knowledge, though much of it remained beyond him.
-Even partial understanding seemed a treasure worth pursuing.
+Hanabi stared silently at the pages, understanding slowly forming piece by piece inside his mind.
+The book could answer questions, preserve knowledge, and even teach magic, though much of its meaning still remained beyond him.
+Even so, partial understanding alone already felt like discovering treasure beyond imagination.

 “INQUIRE.”

-The book responded, letters forming again after the glow faded.
-Options appeared:
+The book immediately responded, new words forming after the glow faded.

 Learn magic